LenzGr/pytalent-monitor/README.md

 The script currently connects to the API using the username and password required by the mobile and web application and prints out a few values that I am interested in.
 It makes a lot of assumptions to simplify the code (only one power plant, only two PV panels).

-The login credentials can be provided via the `--username` and `--password` command line arguments, or via environment variables (`TALENT_USERNAME` and `TALENT_PASSWORD`).
+The login credentials can be provided via the `--username` and `--password` command line arguments, or via environment variables (`PYTALENT_USERNAME` and `PYTALENT_PASSWORD`).

 Example Output:
 ```
-./talent-monitoring.py -u user@example.com -p password
+./pytalent-monitor.py -u user@example.com -p password
 Status: ready
 StationName: priwatt priWall duo
 TotalActivePower(W): 192.0